blackberry-garance/flowershow-app/docs/hero-sections.md

 ---
-title: Hero Configuration
+title: Hero sections
-description: Configure hero sections for your pages
+description: Add prominent, full-width banners at the top of your pages that can include titles, descriptions, background images and call-to-action buttons.
 ---

-# Hero Configuration

-Flowershow supports hero sections - prominent, full-width banners at the top of your pages that can include titles, descriptions, background images and call-to-action buttons.

 ## Page-Level Configuration